figure8labs/MyBasicIncome/outline.md

 ### email recieved
 * Thank you for signing up!
 Please confirm your email address by clicking this link, you'll be prompted to take a webcam shot to confirm your identity

+* social sharing, "you signed up! / donated, now tell this to your friends on twitter, FB, etc."